-at the hoto by

-the

-adjoins

-which

-building

-this

-EVANGELICAL THEOLOGICAL COLLEGE BULLETIN

-II.
+112 PREDICTIVE PROPHECY.
+The plan of this course is the examination of the whole field of predictive prophecy, fulfilled and unfulfilled, with the view of laying the foundation for a broad understanding and working knowledge of the divine purposes as they are presented in the predictive portions of the Scriptures.
+The treatment is much more thorough than is possible to give to this subject in Course 102.
+Elective, one hour a week through the year.
+PROFESSOR CARROLL.
+EVANGELICAL THEOLOGICAL COLLEGE BULLETIN II.
 SCHOOL OF SEMITIC LANGUAGES AND OLD TESTAMENT EXEGESIS.

-- 201 ELEMENTS OF HEBREW.
+With the opening of the Fifth Annual Session, September 29, 1928, this school of the curriculum will be reorganized.
+The range of studies will be broadened to include Textual Criticism, Biblical Aramaic, Syriac and other electives, a complete announcement of which will be made before the opening of the fall semester.
+201 ELEMENTS OF HEBREW.
 Orthography, etymology, syntax, reading of as much of Genesis as possible.
 For beginners in Hebrew.

-- Prescribed, first year, four hours a week.
-PROFESSOR PERPETUO.

-- 202 HEBREW READING AND EXEGESIS.
+Prescribed, first year, four hours a week.
+Section No. 1, PROFESSOR PERPETUO.
+Section No. 2, MR. GUTZKE.
+202 HEBREW READING AND EXECESIS.
 Continued study of forms and exegetical work in Exodus, the historical books, the Messianic Psalms and part of the Messianic references in the prophecies.
 Prescribed, second year, four hours a week.

-Prescribed, second year, four nours a wee

-PROFESSOR PERPETUO.
+Section No. 1, PROFESSOR PERPETUO.
+Section No. 2, MR. GUTZKE.